LinxinHua9999/concrete-defect-reconstruction-with-spacetime-analysis/0_RawData/README.md

 # RawData #

 Here we have 6 videos for anyone who is interested to try.
 Those videos were taken by a GoPro HERO10 with "5k,60Hz, narrow" mode.
-The lens distortion is corrected with the built-in algorithm of the camera.
+The lens distortion was corrected with the built-in algorithm of the camera.
 A recording generally lasts for around 20 s with a frame rate of 59.9402 frame/sec.
 Each frame has 5312 ×
 2988 pixels.
 I put them in a Google Drive folder and anyone with this [link](https://drive.google.com/drive/folders/1UA8Ou1_pZLtrN8g0FZ9s6NKGzCt6YxnV?usp=share_link) (https://drive.google.com/drive/folders/1UA8Ou1_pZLtrN8g0FZ9s6NKGzCt6YxnV?usp=share_link) can easily download them.
+If you want to go through the example, you need to download 1-2.MP4.